Celebrating its 60th Anniversary, Pitti Uomo just upped the ante.

 Were we to put all that in an American context and put forward a proposal to match Pitti pound for pound, the event would have to include a private performance at Madison Square Garden, with headliners Beyoncé and Jay-Z, and the arrival of Air Force One replete with one Barack Obama for a menswear symposium at the Javits Convention Center.
-Wouldn’t that be nice?
+Excuse me while I hold my breath.

-Anyway, enough fantasy and back to reality: the show in fabulous Firenze was strong, despite an ongoing overlap with London Collections: Men.
+In the meantime, the show in fabulous Firenze was strong, despite an ongoing overlap with London Collections: Men.
 People poured through the doors on day one, and the throng continued to swell throughout the week.
 “The attendance has been growing over several editions,” explained Pitti CEO Raffaello Napoleone.
 “What really surprised us was the increase in Italian buyers, and surely quite a good increase in international buyers.
 We are putting a great effort to be more international.
-In particular, at this edition, with the celebrations of the 60th anniversary we worked on a strong promotion plan to bring over top buyers and press, together with the Ministry of Economic development and ITA, the Italian Trade Agency, but it’s a matter of fact: if you want to be updated on the most cutting edge in fashion and lifestyle you must pass through Florence and Pitti Uomo!”
+In particular, at this edition, with the celebrations of the 60th anniversary we worked on a strong promotion plan to bring over top buyers and press, together with the Ministry of Economic development and ITA, the Italian Trade Agency, but it’s a matter of fact: if you want to be updated on the most cutting edge in fashion and lifestyle you must pass through Florence and Pitti Uomo.”

 The event schedule would surely have made even the most seasoned socialite’s head spin.
 Art exhibitions by Francesco Vezzoli and by Elisabetta Rogai; photography exhibitions by Vogue Italia and by the Sartorialist, a Gucci museum, cocktail parties by Emilio Pucci, Emporio Armani and Stone Island, among many others, fashion shows by La Perla, Au Jour Le Jour, this edition’s guest designer Z Zegna and exclusive dinners at every ancient estate in the city and surrounding hills.
 “What are you up to this evening?” one menswear contemporary inquired of me.
 And as I replied, “I have Vogue then Pucci, Gucci and Cucinelli,” I reaffirmed how marvelous Pitti really is.